-Acer palmatum Amagi shigure is a relatively new cultivar from Japan that has become one of my new favorites.
-I have had this beauty for a little more than two years.
+Acer palmatum Amagi shigure has become one of my new favorites.
+I have had this beauty for a little more than four years.
 The growth habit is nice and open – more like a tree than a shrub and and the color throughout the growing season is amazing.
 The spring growth is fuchsia or a pink-purple color.
 The reticulated leaves have dark green veins and edges, which almost look black.
 The graceful growth habit accentuates the look of this cultivar in the garden.
 In the fall the fuchsia color darkens to a purple red.

 Limited availability – Due to the slow growth rate – it takes 3+ years to grow from 1 gallon to a 2 gallon size.

 The first photo is courtesy or Brian Rule and the second photo is courtesy of Trent Sullivan.
 The final photo shows the Amagi shigure in my display garden.